bjzelvelder/GABBI/README.md

 |  +--- Xyleborus_glabratus/
 ```

-For clarity, and because I avoided any taxonomic redundancy at the species level in my example dataset, I got rid of the GenBank ID suffix provided by the ```download_genomes_ncbi.sh``` script using this command:
+For clarity, and given that taxonomic redundancy at the species level was avoided in the example dataset, the GenBank ID suffix appended by the ```download_genomes_ncbi.sh``` script was removed using:
 ```
 for i in chr_level_genomes/* additional_genomes/*; do mv $i ${i%_GC*} ;done
 ```

 > [!NOTE]
-> Additional genomes parsed through the ```--add-genomes``` option can be of any quality, but low-quality genomes can impact SHR recovery and reduce the total number of targeted loci.
-If you have some in your dataset, you might consider lowering the final [SHR threshold](#detailed-options).
+> Additional genomes provided via the ```--add-genomes``` option can be of any quality; however, low-quality assemblies can reduce SHR recovery and decrease the total number of targeted loci.
+In such cases, lowering the final [SHR threshold](#detailed-options) may be appropriate.

 ### Getting a guide tree
 The whole-genome alignment step requires a guide tree to run.
-This phylogenetic tree must be provided as a **NEWICK** file with **matching taxon names** with the chromosome level genomes provided in the ```chr_level_genomes/``` folder.
-You can check the ```chr_level_genomes.nw``` format for reference.
+This phylogenetic tree must be provided as a **NEWICK** file with **taxon names matching exactly** those of chromosome-level genome directories in ```chr_level_genomes/```.
+The ```chr_level_genomes.nw``` file can be used as a format reference.

-Because a weevil phylogeny was already available for the example dataset, I simply pruned an existing tree to only contain the taxa I provided in my dataset and renamed them to match exactly with the ```chr_level_genomes/``` subfolders names.
-To do so, many tools exist but you can use [FigTree](https://github.com/rambaut/figtree) or [Mesquite](https://www.mesquiteproject.org/).
+For the example dataset, an existing weevil phylogeny was pruned to retain only the relevant taxa, which were then renamed to match the subdirectory names in ```chr_level_genomes/``` exactly.
+This can be accomplished with tools such as [FigTree](https://github.com/rambaut/figtree) or [Mesquite](https://www.mesquiteproject.org/).

-However, If you are unsure what your phylogenetic tree should look like, you may try to run the [ROADIES](https://github.com/TurakhiaLab/ROADIES) pipeline to compute a fast phylogenetic tree from your genomic dataset ([Gupta et al. 2025](#references)).
+If no phylogenetic inference is available, the [ROADIES](https://github.com/TurakhiaLab/ROADIES) pipeline may be used to generate a rapid species tree from the genomic dataset ([Gupta et al. 2025](#references)).

-> _This feature might be added in the GABBI pipeilne in the future._
+> _This feature might be incorporated into the GABBI pipeilne in a future release._

 ## Running the pipeline
-Once you have prepared your input data, you can run the GABBI pipeline.
-Here are a few useful commands you can run based on the ```example_data``` provided:
+Once input data have been prepared, the GABBI pipeline can be executed.
+Here are a few examples of commands you can run based on the provided ```example_data```:

-  - Run the pipeline with minimal options and default arguments, printing logs to STDOUT:
+  - Run the pipeline with minimal options and default parameters, printing logs to STDOUT:
 ```
 singularity run gabbi_v1.2.0.sif --chr-genomes chr_level_genomes --add-genomes additional_genomes --guide-tree chr_level_genomes.nw
 ```

-  - Personnalize basic pipeline outputs and add a log file (RECOMMENDED):
+  - Customise basic pipeline outputs and redirect logs to a file (RECOMMENDED):
 ```
 singularity run gabbi_v1.2.0.sif --chr-genomes chr_level_genomes --add-genomes additional_genomes --guide-tree chr_level_genomes.nw \
     --threads 64 --prefix GABBI_Curculioninae_v1 --out-dir GABBI_Curculioninae_v1_output 2>&1 | tee -a GABBI_Curculioninae_v1.log
 ```
-> Informations outputed by GABBI only can be accessed with ```grep "\[GABBI\]" GABBI_Curculioninae_v1.log```
+> GABBI-specific log entries can be accessed with ```grep "\[GABBI\]" GABBI_Curculioninae_v1.log```

-  - Run GABBI with increased ressources for cactus (e.g. to run on a HPC cluster):
+  - Run GABBI with increased ressources for Cactus (e.g. on a HPC cluster):
 ```
 singularity run gabbi_v1.2.0.sif --chr-genomes chr_level_genomes --add-genomes additional_genomes --guide-tree chr_level_genomes.nw \
     --threads 64 --verbose --cactus-maxDisk 500G --cactus-maxMemory 500G \
     --prefix GABBI_Curculioninae_v1 --out-dir GABBI_Curculioninae_v1_output
 ```
-> If you have access to a HPC cluster, don't hesitate to ask for a lot of memory or a specific node with big memory, as default ressources may not be enough for cactus to run without getting interrupted for memory limits.
+> When running on a HPC cluster, it is advisable to request a large memory allocation or a high-memory node, as default ressources limits may not be sufficient for Cactus, which may end up interrupted.

   - Run (or resume) GABBI on a HAL file: